 The Group makes inter-group investments in the form of RNCPS.
 These investment carries interest at a nominal rate and are accounted for as compound financial instruments under Ind AS 32.
-The rate used for discounting the future cash flows approximate the average market interest rate of borrowings availed by Group,
+The rate used for discounting the future cash flows approximate the average market interest rate of borrowings availed by Group.

-- 41 There are no employees on the rolls of the entities forming part of the Restricted Group and therefore there are no employee benefit expenses accrued in the audited Special Purpose Combined Financial Statements, ReNew Power Private Limited and ReNew Power Services Private Limited have charged certain common expenses to its subsidiary companies and fellow subsidiaries respectively on the basis of its best estimate of expenses incurred.
+40 There are no employees on the rolls of the entities forming part of the Restricted Group and therefore there are no employee benefit expenses accrued in the audited Special Purpose Combined Financial Statements.
+ReNew Power Private Limited and ReNew Power Services Private Limited have charged certain common expenses to its subsidiary companies and fellow subsidiaries respectively on the basis of its best estimate of expenses incurred.
 ReNew Power Private Limited and ReNew Power Services Private Limited have recovered the said expenses in the form of 'Management Shared Services'.
-The management believes that the method adopted by the these companies is most appropriate basis for recovering of such common expenses, - 42 During the year ended 31 March 2019, distribution companies of the state of Karnataka issued demand notices to captive users of some of the Companies of the group, alleging that captive users had not consumed energy in proportion to their respective shareholding in the entities, thereby failing to maintain their Captive Status in accordance with Rule 3 of the Electricity Rules.
-2005, and consequently, were liable to pay cross subsidy surcharge and differential between rate of electricity tax applicable on the energy consumed in the entire year.
-The entities had deposited a sum of INR 31 (31 March 2021: INR 31) under protest against the demand raised by distribution companies amounting INR 147 (31 March 2021: INR 147) in relation to the demand notices up to financial year ended 31 March 2018.
-Thereafter, the entities had filed petitions before the Karnataka Electricity Regulatory Commission (the "KERC") contesting these demands.
-KERC had granted interim relief and stayed the demand notice and disconnection by the distribution companies till final adjudication of the petitions.
-The amount paid under protest has been accounted for as recoverable and disclosed under head "Other current assets" in the financial statements
+The management believes that the method adopted by the these companies is most appropriate basis for recovering of such common expenses.